How to Copy ESXi VM to USB Device | Image-Level & File-Level

 Way 3.
 Copy ESXi VM to USB drive via agentless backup software (free)

-AOMEI Cyber Backup is an image-level backup freeware for both paid and free versions of VMware ESXi and Hyper-V. It runs in an agentless manner that can centrally back VMs in a bound host to USB drive, local disk or network location.
+AOMEI Cyber Backup is an image-level backup freeware for both paid and free versions of VMware ESXi and Hyper-V. It runs in an agentless manner that can centrally back VMs in a bound host to USB drive, local disk, network location, and Amazon S3.
 In addition, you can automate the backup process of VMs, monitor the status and send email notifications if there's an error.

 With a very intuitive user-interface, you can create a backup task in several simple steps, and restore the entire VM from the backup.
 You can download this perpetual free edition to experience these features: